|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Canned beans are a great shortcut, but when you have time to simmer a pot of beans, it pays off with rich flavor.
+Canned beans are a great shortcut, but when you have time to simmer a pot of beans, it pays off in taste.

 - 1 green or red bell pepper (chopped)